jhchabran/nvim-config/README.md

 A very opinionated configuration, with strong reminiscence of [Doom-Emacs](https://github.com/hlissner/doom-emacs), written in Lua.

+The strongest opinion you'll find here is that I tend to bring features within Neovim rather than going back to the shell.
+I'd rather write Lua than shellscripts.
+That being said you won't find big UI plugins either, they tend to be not very vim'ish enough to my taste.

 ## Core Principles

 1. Comfort: I use this everyday, it has to be nice and enjoyable.